 Insight CIN - Introduction

 Insight CIN offers the user analysis of the large volumes of data available within Nexus specifically linked to the CIN cohort specified in the CIN Census (and this can be further updated).
-It is designed to easily summarise, visualise and contextualise it for the user - reducing the need to spend lots of time looking at tables of numbers and potentially overlooking key information.
+By design it easily summarises, visualises and contextualises it for the user - reducing the need to spend lots of time looking at tables of numbers and potentially overlooking key information.

-The strengths of this area of Nexus are that users do not have to have experience of working with data, nor to understand the measures inside-out in order to access and understand the summaries that are presented.
-This allows an officer with responsibility for Children in Need to understand the strengths, challenges, trends and comparisons associated with their area in a matter of minutes.
+All of this means that users do not have to have experience of working with data, nor do they need understand the measures inside-out to be able to access and understand the summaries that are presented.
+This allows an officer with responsibility for Children in Need to understand the strengths, challenges, trends and comparisons associated with their area in just a matter of minutes.

 There are some key elements of Insight that are common to all/multiple of the pages which are summarised below:

 Printing & Help - All Pages